 Identifying the problem is mainly a skill developed by connecting the dots, going from one issue to another and finding out what’s wrong or what could be better.

-Most often, you learn how to connect the dots through work experience, but your own research, study, and passion can help you get there a lot faster in your consulting business.
+Most often, you learn how to connect the dots through work experience, but your own research, study, and passion can help you get there a lot faster in a startup consulting business.

 Your Prospect Pipeline